-Playing in one day fantasy sports leagues is fun, but figuring out which site is best for you can be a bit overwhelming.
+Playing in one-day fantasy sports leagues is fun, but figuring out which site is best for you can be a bit overwhelming.
 You want to enjoy the action and excitement of drafting your teams and watching the games and not worry about logistics, so we’ve done the research for you.
 All of the sites out there market themselves to look perfect, but that doesn’t mean that they are.
 Different sites will benefit different people, so knowing what to look for will help you out when making your decision.
-Also, you will find that one site is great for one person, but that doesn’t it make it right for you.
+Also, you will find that one site is great for one person, but that doesn’t make it right for you.

 Play with DraftKings or FanDuel?

 The first thing you often notice in sites like these are the bonuses and promotions being offered.
 They shouldn’t be the first thing, but for most people they are because they start thinking “free money.”
 In order to get that free money, though, there are some hoops to jump through.

 Currently, you can get a bonus of 100% your first deposit at FanDuel of up to $200.
 Your bonus is unlocked from the pending bonus account into your main account at a rate of 4% per contest fee.
 If you pay $100 to play in a league, $4 goes into your account where you can then use it to win more money.
 The deposit bonus never expires, and you can unlock it as quickly or as slowly as you’d like.
 You cannot withdraw your bonus, but you can withdraw the extra money that you earn with it once it’s unlocked.
 If you ever are awarded a reload bonus, there will probably be an expiration date on unlocking it, so be aware of this if you are to take this route.
 The site is able to remove bonuses after 45 days if they are unearned at that point.